rust-lang/rust-forge/src/compiler/prioritization/procedure.md

 Issues labeled with `I-compiler-nominated` generally are nominated to specifically have the compiler team dedicate them a special slice of the meeting (generally towards the end).
 After the discussion, add a comment on Github linking the Zulip message where the discussion started (so everyone can read). `T-compiler` sometimes writes a summary of the discussion on the issue itself.

 Try to follow the [General issues review process](#general-issues-review-process):
-- Check if an issue is needs a discussion and add the label `I-compiler-nominated`
+- Check if an issue needs a discussion and add the label `I-compiler-nominated`
 - When added to the agenda, add some context:
   - Who the assignee is
   - Is this an issue or a pull request: if it's an issue, does it have a pull request that fixes it?